ucfopen/faculty-tools/README.md

 # Documentation for Faculty Resources

 - You will need a dev key for OAuth.
 It can be generated on a local version of canvas.
 To get a local version of canvas, check out [our Docker guide][1].
+    - You can generate a key on your local version by going to Courses / Site Admin / Developer Keys.
 - Create a virtual environment.
 Install everything:

 ```